speca-google/adk_jira_agent/README.md

 │   ├── generate_jira_context.py   # Script to analyze Jira and generate the context for your instance │   ├── jira_context.txt           # Pre-generated improved context file
 │   ├── prompt.py                  # Stores the prompt template and joins with the context
-│   └── tools.py                   # Contains the tool that executes JQL on Jira
+│   ├── tools.py                   # Contains the tool that executes JQL on Jira
+│   └── utils.py                   # Contains the utils functions to optmize Jira API response
 |
 ├── deploy_agent_engine.ipynb      # Python notebook to step-by-step deploy on Vertex Agent Engine ├── requirements.txt               # File listing Python dependencies